surgical-vision/COMP0246_Labs/lab1submission/README.md

 ### step 1.5

 While the default setup is running, check out the transforms by going to a new terminal and running the below.
 After a couple seconds this should spit out a PDF you can open to view the transform hierarchy.
 What is the name of the wrist joint in this hierarchy?
+Note: You can also see transforms in RViz with frame names overlaid.
 ```
 ros2 run tf2_tools view_frames
 ```